cmh48/boiler-project/README.md

 Step 3) Head over to https://github.com and create an account here as well.

+- `GitHub`  is a code sharing and publishing service that also is a repository hosting service for Git.
+It allows users acess controland collaborating features while also enabling users to clone or copy other user's repositories onto his/her account.

 - The creation of both these accounts help in collaborating and connecting projects between you and your partner, and others.

 Step 4) Create a repository by clicking on the "__+__" symbol located on the top right corner of your github screen.